axibase/atsd-use-cases/how-to/aws/route53-health-checks/README.md

 ### Launch ATSD Sandbox

-Create `import` directory and `aws.propeties` file in it with following contents:
+Create `import` directory and `aws.propeties` file within containing the following information:

 ```
 accessKeyId=KEY
 secretAccessKey=SECRET
 ```

-where `KEY` and `SECRET` are access key ID and secret access key respectively.
+Where `KEY` and `SECRET` are access key ID and secret access key respectively.
 Launch [ATSD sandbox](https://github.com/axibase/dockers/tree/atsd-sandbox) container on one of the Docker hosts:

 ```